fhcwcsy/anki-autolookup/README.md

 ```

-Below we lists detailed descriptions for each script.
+Below we lists detailed descriptions for each script. **All of these are copied
+from the docstrings.
+You can simply skip these and read the codes if you want
+to understand the program.
+They are only listed because we are asked to do so.**

 ### `add_card.py`